bikeshaving/crank/docs/WIP.md

 ```

 ### Typing the return types of components
 You’ll often want to add a return type to your components.
-Crank exports custom types for various return types from components to make sure your components are well defined:
+Crank exports custom types to help you type the return types of components:

 ```tsx
 import {Element} from "@bikeshaving/crank";
 function SyncFn(): Element {